Saint Louis University employees can contribute to a flexible spending account or a health savings account.

-New employees wishing to enroll must complete their elections using the "New Hire Menu" found in Banner Self Service within 31 days of their full time date of hire.
-Otherwise, enrollment during the plan year is permitted during the annual Open Enrollment period each November also using Banner Self-Service.
+New employees wishing to enroll must complete their elections using the "New Hire Menu" found in their Workday inbox within 31 days of their full time date of hire.
+Otherwise, enrollment during the plan year is permitted during the annual Open Enrollment period each November also using Workday.

-Employees can elect or change the benefit within 31 days of a life change such as marriage or dependent birth/adoption by using an enrollment form.
+Employees can elect or change the benefit within 31 days of a life change such as marriage or dependent birth/adoption by submitting a change benefits event in Workday.
 Only during Open Enrollment and qualified life changes can employees make changes to their FSA benefit.

 Per IRS mandates, employees wishing to participate in the Flexible Spending Plan on an annual basis must re-enroll each year during Open Enrollment.